Cover for your furry friends

-Lucas took out pet insurance for his 3-year old dog Buddy.
-Buddy
+Lucas took out pet insurance for his 3-year-old dog, Buddy.

-got a bad eye infection and needed an operation costing $1000.
+Buddy got a bad eye infection and needed an operation costing

-Lucas' sister Amelia also got pet insurance.
-Her 6-year old dog Boo
+Lucas' sister Amelia also got pet insurance for her 6-year-old dog,

-also got a bad eye infection but her pet insurance did not cover
+Boo.
+When Boo also got a bad eye infection, the insurer did not

-Although some vets may agree to get a deferred payment from your
+vets may agree to get a deferred payment from your pet insurer and

-pet insurer and only ask you to pay the difference up front.
+only ask you to pay the difference up-front.